yu-lab-vt/ITEC/README.md

 ### 1. I found a lot of cells over-segmented in the result.
 How can I tune the parameters?

    This problem may result from distinct noise or too intensive segmentation.
-Accordingly, you may tune up the Filter factor in *Smooting* section, or the smFactor  in *Segmentation* section.
+Accordingly, you may tune up the Filter factor in *Smoothing* section, or the smFactor in *Segmentation* section.

 ### 2. I found a lot of cells under-segmented in the result.
 How can I tune the parameters?